Skip to main content

 Laboratories in cooperation

-Laboratory of the Faculty of Agriculture USB
+Laboratory of the Faculty of Agriculture and Technology USB

-Department of Agricultural, Transport and Handling Technology
+Department of Technology and Cybernetics

 Studentská 1668, 370 05 České Budějovice